Solar eclipse of August 21, 2017: Impact on solar power

 An eclipse causes a reduction of solar power generation where the Moon shadow covers any solar panel, as do clouds.

 The North American Electric Reliability Corporation predicted minor impacts, and attempted to measure the impact of the 2017 eclipse.
 In California, solar power was projected to decrease by 4–6,000 megawatts at 70 MW/minute, and then ramp up by 90 MW/minute as the shadow passes.
 CAISO's typical ramp rate is 29 megawatts per minute.
 Around 4 GW mainly in North Carolina and Georgia were expected to be 90 percent obscured.

 After the 2017 eclipse, grid operators in California reported having lost 3,000–3,500 megawatts of utility-scale solar power, which was made up for by hydropower and gas reliably and as expected, mimicking the usual duck curve.
 Energy demand management was also used to mitigate the solar drop, and NEST customers reduced their demand by 700 MW.

 NV Energy prepared for the solar eclipse months in advance and collaborated with 17 western states.
 When the eclipse began covering California with partial darkness, which reduced its usual amount of solar-generated electricity, NV Energy sent power there.
 Likewise, when Nevada received less sunlight, other west coast states supplied electricity to it.
 During the solar eclipse, the state of Nevada lost about 450 megawatts of electricity, the amount used by about a quarter million typical residences.

-The 2015 eclipse caused manageable solar power decreases in Europe; in Germany, solar power dropped from 14 GW to 7 GW, of a 38 GW solar power capacity.